 Allegations against a teacher who is no longer teaching or is deceased should be referred to the police.
-Historical allegations of abuse should be referred to the police.
+Non-recent allegations of abuse should be referred to the police.

-Section Two: Concerns or allegations that do not meet the harm threshold Low Level Concerns
+20.2.
+Concerns or allegations that do not meet the harm threshold